 Scion continued to invest in its programme targeting the conversion of woody biomass and other sustainably derived feedstocks into valuable plastics/polymers (bioplastics) and ultimately into biobased products.
 Biobased products are often mentioned in the context of circular economies and the bioeconomy - two concepts that enable and complete each other.
-The bioeconomy becomes a perfect illustration of circularity when it builds on sustainably sourced and produced biomass for the production of fuel, chemicals and other sustainable products.
-Converting biobased feedstocks into higher value products creates multiple beneficial outcomes for New Zealand.
+The bioeconomy becomes a perfect illustration of circularity when it builds on sustainably sourced and produced biomass for the products creates multiple beneficial outcomes for New Zealand.
 Firstly it increases the intrinsic value of the biomass feedstock (e.g trees), secondly it creates new high-value biomaterials and bioproducts manufacturing industries for a large and growing international market, and, thirdly it provides biomaterials and bioproducts that add value to New Zealand's other export industries, such as high-value food.